Rubrik

 • The Cursor: A unique, opaque pointer used to navigate the dataset reliably.

 "If you understand the Connection → Node pattern, you can navigate 90% of the RSC schema without documentation.
-Once you recognize this pattern, exploring new parts of the API becomes significantly faster."
+Once you recognise this pattern, exploring new parts of the API becomes significantly faster."

 Pagination the GraphQL Way: first / after